liubigli/SST/README.md

 ### ON MINIMUM SPANNING TREE STREAMING FOR IMAGE ANALYSIS

-This repository contains all the code implemented and used for the paper
+This repository contains the code implemented and used in the paper

 ["Minumum spanning tree streaming for image analysis"](http://cmm.ensmp.fr/~marcoteg/cv/publi_pdf/gigli/20180525_ICIP18_StreamingMst.pdf)